Rapha-btc/faktory-sdk-demo/README.md

 ## What This Does

+This repository contains scripts that:

-This script fetches all verified tokens from Faktory and displays them in a clean JSON format similar to major exchanges.
-It demonstrates pagination handling and provides the complete token dataset that builders can use for trading interfaces, analytics, or other applications.
+1. Fetch all verified tokens from Faktory and display them in a clean JSON format similar to major exchanges
+2. Retrieve detailed information about specific DEX and token contracts

+Both scripts demonstrate different aspects of the Faktory API integration for trading interfaces, analytics, or other applications.

 ## Quick Start